ChlodAlejandro/cryptography-experiments/001-pbkdf2-with-aes-encrypted-passphrase/README.md

   derived from the OpenSSL run output
 * The Node.js component of this activity has a static salt derived from the OpenSSL run output
-* A known and plaintext PBKDF2 key is used.
+* A known and plaintext PBKDF2 password is used.
 * The passphrase to encrypt is not made of random bytes

 When using this activity as an example, please ensure that these have been resolved.